 Dehydrating Potatoes Quicker: Plan B

-Hummmm… How else can I do this?
-Well there was quite a heat wave going on here in Texas so why not take advantage of mother nature’s
+In The Sun – When there’s a heat wave going on here in Texas I take advantage of mother nature’s

-That hot Texas sun removed the moisture quickly!
-I stirred the grated potatoes a couple of times and they dried beautifully.
+That hot Texas sun removes moisture quickly!
+I stir the grated potatoes a couple of times and they dry beautifully.